 Both “knowing what” (information) and “knowing how” (skills and the ability to use them) are important and are enhanced using a science-based approach.
 But we need to focus more on “knowing how” because, information changes.

 Remember in the 1990s when everyone was convinced that dietary fat would kill us all?
-Or that you could get a six pack using a vibrating belt?
-And we should all look like a bodybuilder if we’re healthy?
+Or more recently that you could get a six pack using vibrating pads?
+Or that we should all look like a bodybuilder if we’re healthy?

 The problem is, if you don’t know how to learn new stuff and spot the BS, you’re in trouble.
 That’s where “knowing how” comes in.